 Livermore’s hypre library of solvers makes larger, more detailed simulations possible by solving problems faster than ever before.
 It offers one of the most comprehensive suites of scalable parallel linear solvers available for large-scale scientific simulation.

-InfiniBand: Improving Communications for Large-scale Computing
+InfiniBand: Improving Communications for Large-Scale Computing

 Livermore Computing staff is enhancing the high-speed InfiniBand data network used in many of its high-performance computing and file systems.

-LibRom: POD-based Reduced Order Modeling
+LibRom: POD-Based Reduced Order Modeling

 LibRom is a library designed to facilitate Proper Orthogonal Decomposition (POD) based Reduced Order Modeling (ROM).
-In POD

 LMAT: Livermore Metagenomics Analysis Toolkit